powellrhys/train-delay/README.md

 Click on the "Collect Data" button to retrieve a list of the most delayed train times that meet the specified parameters.

 5. View the results

+## Deployed Version

+The application itself can be found here: [train-delay](https://train-delay.azurewebsites.net/)